chenyn273/CoCC/README.md

 7.word2vector, tools for training word vectors
 ## Baseline
-**rule based baseline**
+**rule based baseline,**
-Put the folder "features" in resource package in the CoCC code directory, and then run baseline/rule/rule.py
+put the folder "features" in resource package in the CoCC code directory, and then run baseline/rule/rule.py

-**OCD**
+**OCD,**
-Open the CoCC/baseline/OCD folder, and unzip OCD.zip and ocd_data.zip to the current directory, and then run the follow in the command line
+open the CoCC/baseline/OCD folder, and unzip OCD.zip and ocd_data.zip to the current directory, and then run the follow in the command line
 ```python
 python -m infer --log-dir OCD --config configs/OCD.yml